 30th Conference on Climate Variability and Change, 24th Conference on Probability and Statistics, and 16th Conference on Artificial Intelligence, 28–29 July 2017, Baltimore, Maryland, U.S.A.

-Multiple submissions are allowed by individual authors.
+Multiple submissions were allowed by individual authors.
 However, AMS policy limits participation to one oral presentation each (please note that additional submissions will be assigned as posters).
-The availability of oral presentations, however, will depend on the number of submissions.
-When submitting more than one abstract, authors are also asked to specify which abstract they would prefer to be considered for oral presentation.
-Abstracts should be submitted online at http://ams.confex.com/ams by the deadline of 31 March 2017.
-An abstract fee of $95.00 (payable by credit card or purchase order) is required at the time of abstract submission (refundable only if abstract is not accepted).
-This fee includes the posting of your abstract, extended abstract, as well as the posting of your presentation and its recording (if consented to) which will be archived on the AMS Web site.
+The availability of oral presentations, however, depended on the number of submissions.
+An abstract fee of $95.00 (payable by credit card or purchase order) was required at the time of abstract submission (refundable only if abstract is not accepted).
+This fee includes the posting of your abstract, extended abstract, as well as the posting of your presentation and its recording (if consented to) which is archived on the AMS Web site.

-Authors of accepted presentations will be notified via e-mail in late April 2017.
-All extended abstracts are to be submitted electronically and will be available on-line via the Web.
-Instructions for formatting extended abstracts will be posted on the AMS website.
-Authors have the option to submit extended abstracts (up to 10 MB) and other supplementary information electronically by 29 August 2017.
+Authors of accepted presentations were notified via e-mail in late April 2017.
+Authors had the option to submit extended abstracts (up to 10 MB) and other supplementary information electronically by 29 August 2017.

 For additional information please contact the program chairpersons, Dan Collins <email@example.com>, Ed Boone <firstname.lastname@example.org>, Eric Gilleland <email@example.com>, Nathaniel C. Johnson <firstname.lastname@example.org>, Amy McGovern <email@example.com>, and Brian Reich <firstname.lastname@example.org>.